These organizations work every day to support all members of our community — across cultures, identities and experiences.

 As Minnesotans, we share something powerful: a deep belief that we care for our neighbors, a love for community, and a commitment to making sure every person belongs.
 This includes creating safe space for immigrant communities.

-When any community's civic and civil rights are challenged, it impacts us all.
+When so many of our community members' civic and civil rights are being challenged, it impacts us all.
 The presence of immigrants has improved how our state learns, lives and governs.
 So today and every day, we stand together to support all members of our community — across cultures, identities and experiences.

 What Can You Do?